dogmatiq/dogma/docs/adr/0017-recreate-aggregate-after-destruction.md

 The complex interplay between `RecordEvent()` and `Destroy()` is removed, allowing each to be understood and used in isolation.

-Changes to existing ingine implementations should be minimal, as they already handle destruction by setting an in-memory flag that is checked after `HandleCommand()` is invoked.
+Changes to existing engine implementations should be minimal, as they already handle destruction by setting an in-memory flag that is checked after `HandleCommand()` is invoked.
 Likely they can be changed to simply unset that flag in `RecordEvent()`.